 Munster's important early regional map of Germany, centered on Bamberg and the Mein River.

 One of the earliest obtainable modern maps of the region.
-From the 1542 edition of Munster's Geographia, one of the most important 16th Century geographical books.
-Minor stitch holes at the center, else a nice example.
+From a circa 1550 edition of Munster's Geographia, one of the most important 16th-century geographical books.

 Sebastian Münster (1488-1552) was a cosmographer and professor of Hebrew who taught at Tübingen, Heidelberg, and Basel.
 He settled in the latter in 1529 and died there, of plague, in 1552.
 Münster made himself the center of a large network of scholars from whom he obtained geographic descriptions, maps, and directions.